Dak Prescott Player Prop Bets for NFL Week 9 | Dallas vs. Denver 11/7/2021

 Matchup vs. Denver

-- Prescott's 238 passing yards in one matchup against the Broncos are 43.5 less than yards than his over/under in Sunday's game.
+- Prescott threw for 238 passing yards in one matchup against the Broncos, 45.5 fewer yards his over/under in Sunday's game.

 - Prescott threw multiple touchdown passes in that matchup against the Broncos.

-- The 240.5 passing yards the Broncos allow per game makes them the NFL's 10th-ranked pass defense this season.
+- This week Prescott will face the NFL's 10th-ranked pass defense (240.5 yards allowed per game).

-- The Broncos have given up nine passing TDs this season (1.1 per game), ranking them second among NFL defenses.
+- The Broncos have given up nine touchdowns through the air (1.1 per game).
+They are second in the league in that category.

 Recent Performances